Kalshi Promo Code GOALMAX: Get $10 in Bonuses for NBA Prediction Markets | Goal.com US

 Steps to Get Started

-- Sign Up in Seconds – Create your Kalshi account effortlessly and get ready to trade where sports meet strategy.
+- Join the Tip‑Off—Create your account in seconds and step straight into the world where NBA action meets strategy.

-- Lock It Down – Verify your email and details to secure your account and open the door to prediction markets.
+- Confirm Your Access – Verify your email and details to unlock the door to prediction markets.

-- Boost Your Play – Enter promo code GOALMAX during signup to instantly unlock your $10 bonus.
+- Apply the Code – Enter GOALMAX during signup to secure your $10 bonus and boost your game night.

-- Fuel Your Wallet – Deposit at least $10 and dive into trading across NBA matchups, politics, finance, and global events.
+- Deposit & Discover—Add at least $10 and start trading on NBA matchups, season storylines, player props, plus politics, finance, and global events.

-- Start With Momentum – Your extra $10 is live from the jump, giving you more firepower to make bold first moves and test your instincts
+- Activate Your Edge – Your $10 bonus shows up instantly, giving you extra firepower to trade boldly, catch momentum swings, and turn every play into an opportunity.

 Using Your Kalshi Promo Code on Today's NBA Games